okfn/opendatahandbook-old/source/introduction/index.rst

 This book explains the basic concepts of ‘open data’, especially in relation to government.
 It covers how open data creates value and can have a positive impact in many different areas.
-In addition to exploring the background, the manual also provides concrete information on how to produce open data.
+In addition to exploring the background, the handbook also provides concrete information on how to produce open data.

 Target Audience
 ===============

-This manual has a broad audience:
+This handbook has a broad audience:

 + for those who have never heard of open data before and those
   who consider themselves seasoned ‘data professionals’